- Rail Trail

-- The disused 210k m railway between Armidale and Wallangarra traverses picturesque countryside in the New England Ranges of Northern NSW
+- The disused 210km railway line between Armidale and Wallangarra traverses picturesque countryside in the New England Ranges of northern NSW

-- A number of old railway stations have been preserved and refurbished by local community groups
+- A number of old stations have been preserved and refurbished by community groups

-- The line passes Ben Lomond, and at 1,363 m above sea level, is the highest railway station in Australia
+- The line passes Ben Lomond which, at 1363m above sea level, is the highest railway station in Australia

-- Wallangarra Station on the NSW-QLD border was the change of gauge station.
-All buildings and rail lines remain in situ
+- Wallangarra Station on the NSW-Qld border was the change-of-gauge station.
+All buildings and tracks remain in place

 - Armidale, Guyra, Glen Innes and Tenterfield offer many accommodation and dining options